 Sean Hanson (Chair)

-Sean has spent over 30 years working for, and with, UK public sector organisations.
-The first half of his career was spent in local government working in finance-related roles at London Borough of Camden and Fareham Borough Council.
-Sean has also worked in the private sector focusing on public/private partnerships and business development.
-In 2016, Sean joined Local Partnerships from Serco where he was Managing Director of Citizen Services, UK.
+Sean is CEO of IMPOWER, the award-winning independent consultancy focusing on change and transformation across all local public services.
+The first half of Sean’s 30+ year career was spent in local government working in finance-related roles at the London Borough of Camden and Fareham Borough Council.
+He has also worked in the private sector focusing on public/private partnerships and business development.
+In 2016, Sean joined Local Partnerships from Serco where he was Managing Director of UK Citizen Services.
+Sean joined IMPOWER in August 2022.

 Rachelle has been in business leadership and marketing communications roles for over 20 years, working with some of the world's biggest brands and at some of the UK’s most famous advertising agencies.